0mods/docsweb/docs/hollowcore/registries.md

 All other game objects are registered in the same way, just pass the desired object.

 :::tip
-If you don't want to keep specifying 'modid:' for every object you register, you can add your mod id to the HollowRegistry constructor:
+If you don`t want to keep specifying `modid:` for every object you register, you can add your mod id to the HollowRegistry constructor:
 ```kt
 object ModItems : HollowRegistry("modid") {
     val MY_ITEM by register("my_item") {